 (c) where a member terminates its participation in the consortium:

-iv we may provide Services in connection with the transaction to which the Services relate to the terminating member of the consortium under a separate Engagement Letter, and may use any knowledge obtained or deliverable generated by us during the performance of the Services under this Contract up to the date the terminating member notified us it is no longer participating in the consortium in providing such Services to the terminating member.
+iv) we may provide Services in connection with the transaction to which the Services relate to the terminating member of the consortium under a separate Client Services Agreement and may use any knowledge obtained or deliverable generated by us during the performance of the Services under this Contract up to the date the terminating member notified us it is no longer participating in the consortium in providing such Services to the terminating member.
 We will keep any information of continuing consortium members generated following this date confidential from the terminating member and vice versa.

 A failure or delay by a party in exercising a power or right given to it under this Contract does not operate as waiver of that power or right, nor does a single or partial exercise of a power or right prevent any other or further exercise of it.
 A waiver by a party of a power or right given to it under this Contract does not affect any other provision of this Contract.